 The risk varies depending on the type of valve (bioprosthetic or mechanical), the position (mitral or aortic), and the presence of other factors such as atrial fibrillation, left ventricular dysfunction, and anterior emboli.

-Emboli often have more serious consequences when they occur in the so-called “end circulation” – areas of the body that do not have a redundant blood supply, such as the brain and heart.
+Emboli often have more severe consequences in the so-called “end circulation” – areas of the body that do not have a redundant blood supply, such as the brain and heart.

-Atherosclerosis in the aorta and other large blood vessels is a common risk factor for both thromboembolism and cholesterol embolism.
-The legs and feet are the main impact sites for these guys.
+Atherosclerosis in the aorta and other large blood vessels is a common risk factor for thromboembolism and cholesterol embolism.
+The legs and feet are the primary impact sites for these guys.